xenofront/terraform-ansible-hetzner/README.md

     ```bash
     docker run --rm -it -v $(pwd):/app --name terraform-ansible-container terraform-ansible
     ```

-3. Access the container:
+3. If its the first time you are accessing the container you should run the following:
     ```bash
-    docker exec -it terraform-ansible-container /bin/bash
-    ```

-4. If its the first time you are accessing the container you should run the following:
-    ```bash
     cd app/terrafrom && terraform init
     ```

-5. Run the Terraform apply command:
+4. Run the Terraform apply command:
     - You can use an alias to apply Terraform from anywhere:
     ```bash
     apply